 By Peter J. Pitts

-Peter J. Pitts, a former FDA associate commissioner, is president of the Center for Medicine in the Public Interest.
+Peter J. Pitts, a former U.S. Food and Drug Administration associate commissioner, is president and co-founder of the Center for Medicine in the Public Interest.